plumvillage/newsletter/src/2023/en/articles/br-phap-luu--thay-in-my-heart.md

 One night, in the first week, we got off the bus in a town near the outskirts of Hanoi to visit a temple of a nun - a student of Thay who had been to Plum Village.
 The road was narrow leading to her temple, and the sun was setting; we would have to walk about one kilometer to arrive there.
 I felt anxious for Thay; everything was so new and unusual for me in Vietnam, and I feared that someone might hurt Thay.
 Walking close to Thay, though, I felt no fear.
 Thay had been through so much, and practiced so deeply, that he was not afraid of being hurt or dying.
 Whenever fear or anxiety comes up in me, I remember Thay’s fearlessness in that moment, as Thay led the delegation through the winding dark roads, and my fear dissolves.

-## Human Beings who Need the Practice
+## Human Beings Who Need the Practice

 In the fall of 2006, as I worked with Brother Phap Thanh from Germany to organize the first Neuroscience Retreat in Plum Village, we stopped at the Hermitage after arranging for the retreat flyer to be printed.
 Thay was in his short robe outside, walking in meditation amidst the fruit trees.
 When Thay looked at us - two tall Western monks - I saw him austere as the general of great armies.
 I had the perception that Thay was in deep contemplation on how to transform the suffering of the world - and here we were suddenly disturbing Thay’s contemplation!
 But Thay was so compassionate.
 We wanted to ask Thay if it was all right to invite scientists to come and present in the retreat.
 Thay said, “The scientists can come and practice with us, but they should not expect to present the papers they have already written.
 After a few days of practice, they can speak to us about the insight they have received during the retreat.”
 It was an important teaching for me: not to get caught up in someone’s renown as an important scientist or knowledge, but rather to see them as human beings who also need the practice.

-## Engaged Practice and Contemplative Life are not two
+## Engaged Practice and Contemplative Life Are Not Two

 The Dharma teachers of Upper Hamlet decided to send Br.
 Phap Ho and I to Deer Park Monastery that spring, and we said goodbye to Thay before leaving.
 Thay told us, “Do not try to find the balance between engaged practice and contemplative life.
 They are one.”
 In that moment, an obstruction in my thinking broke open, like a dam bursting.
 Since then I haven’t once fallen into the trap of thinking that my practice needs to be more engaged, or more contemplative.
 Thay revealed it for me as the dualistic thinking it is.